Andrea Radrizzani: Leeds United

-Radrizzani is Leeds United's chairman and the club's majority owner.

-In January 2017, through Aser, Radrizzani made an investment in 50 per cent of the share capital of Leeds United, making him co-owner of the club.
+In January 2017, through Aser, Radrizzani made an investment for 50% of the share capital of Leeds United, making him co-owner of the club.

 On 23 May 2017, Radrizzani announced the 100% buyout of Leeds United, buying the remaining 50% shares from previous co-owner Massimo Cellino, with Radrizzani taking full ownership of the club.
 Radrizzani's ownership of the club got off to a dramatic start; on 25 May, only two days after the takeover, and the day before Leeds were set to activate the option to extend head coach Garry Monk's contract, Monk resigned as Leeds United head coach, with new owner Radrizzani saying that Monk's decision to quit the club had been a 'shock'.
-After taking over the club he made changes to Leeds' backroom staff, including appointing Victor Orta as director of football, Ivan Bravo as Director of Strategy and Angus Kinnear as Chief Executive.
+After taking over the club he made changes to Leeds' backroom staff, including appointing Victor Orta as director of football, Ivan Bravo as director of strategy and Angus Kinnear as chief executive.

 On 15 June 2017, Radrizzani appointed his first head coach when APOEL manager Thomas Christiansen was announced as the new head coach of Leeds United to replace Monk, with the club announcing that they "wanted to appoint someone who can help us create a winning culture at the club and unite everyone connected with Leeds United, from the players to the supporters".

 On 26 June, Radrizzani brought back Leeds Ladies to Leeds United ownership to become Leeds United Ladies again after the club had previously become its own entity after previous owner Massimo Cellino decided to stop Leeds United funding in 2014.

 On 28 June 2017, Radrizzani completed the purchase of Elland Road, making the stadium the property of Leeds United for the first time since 2004.

 On 3 January 2018, Radrizzani announced an official partnership for Leeds with Aspire Academy in Qatar.
 Aspire own Spanish team Cultural Leonesa who have seen Leeds players Yosuke Ideguchi and Ouasim Bouy both join them on loan as part of the unique partnership.

-On 24 January 2018, Radrizanni introduced a new Leeds United badge which would be worn for the 2018/19 season onwards depicting the "Leeds Salute".
+On 24 January 2018, Radrizzani introduced a new Leeds United badge which would be worn for the 2018/19 season onwards depicting the "Leeds Salute".
 However, the design of the new badge attracted criticism from huge numbers of fans, resulting in an online petition over 77,000 signatures strong against the design's introduction.
 Radrizzani and the club decided to "re-open the consultation process" in light of the poor reception the new crest engendered.

-On 4 February 2018, Head Coach Thomas Christiansen was dismissed by Radrizzani, despite a promising start to his reign, after a poor run of results and with the team tenth in the table.
-On 6 February 2018, Radrizzani appointed Barnsley Manager Paul Heckingbottom as the new head coach of Leeds United on an 18-month contract to replace Christiansen.
+On 4 February 2018, head coach Thomas Christiansen was dismissed by Radrizzani, despite a promising start to his reign, after a poor run of results and with the team tenth in the table.
+On 6 February 2018, Radrizzani appointed Barnsley manager Paul Heckingbottom as the new head coach of Leeds United on an 18-month contract to replace Christiansen.